Computer Repair and PC Support across the UK

 Member since 26th Sep 2006

-Last logged in Within the last month
+Last logged in none

 I've been using Three for years, and I can use any POP or SMTP email as I like (with both my own domains and things like gmail and yahoo), with and without SSL, through Thunderbird and Seamonkey.
 I have never used Three's SMTP servers, as I never had any need to.
 I suspect bad settings or lack of understanding is at the root of the problems here.
 Or possibly dear old outlook.
 As far as I'm concerned, Three blocks nothing, not even when abusing your mobile as a wifi access point for multiple computers!